-Precautionary treatment using potassium acetate will be spread at a rate of 0.01 litres/m2.
+Precautionary treatment using potassium acetate will be spread at a rate as detailed in Figure 8/2: De-icing material spread rates for precautionary treatment of carriageways.

 Salt for de-icing, including brining salt for use in pre-wetting, will be 6.3mm grading particle size complying with BS 3247 and treated with an anti-caking agent.